The Best Sleeping Positions to Wake Up Pain-FreePosted in Health & Wellness

 More and more pain-ridden individuals are sleeping on their stomachs to reduce morning back pain.
 Understandably, you’ll reduce pressure on your back by not sleeping on it at all.
 Place a pillow under your lower abdomen and pelvis, and add another beneath your head if you’re still experiencing strain.
 You’ll be surprised by the morning results.

 Sleeping On Your Side with Leg Support

-If you face lower back and neck pain constantly, you should try out sleeping on your side.
+If you face back and neck pain constantly, you should try out sleeping on your side.
 More importantly: You should sleep on your side with leg support.
 In doing so, you can maintain your back’s naturally curved position.
 Rest on your side, keep your knees bent, slightly, and keep your hips straight.
 By letting your top hip flop a little, you’ll prevent lumbar rotation—and thus prevent nightly, and morning, pain.